sagemath/trac_to_gh/Issue 10.md

 }
 ```

-Changing assignee from was to mabshoff.
+Changing assignee from @williamstein to mabshoff.